 Retry on connection failure, but with a two-second connection timeout.
 If there is no connection in two seconds, retry three times, for a total of four attempts to connect.

 An edge region is the geographical region from which Plivo initiates an HTTP webhook to the answer_url, fallback_url, hangup_url, action, or callback_url URLs.
-Plivo maintains edge clusters in six regions:
+Plivo maintains edge clusters in four regions:

 To ensure minimum latency, Plivo automatically chooses the nearest region for all callbacks we initiate, but developers can configure the region for each URL using the